teniolafatunmbi/go-todo/README.md

-## BAREBONES TODO API WITH PostgreSQL + Containerization
+## TODO API Deployment on Kubernetes

 ### Requirements
-- Docker
+- Docker (v28.3.3 or newer)
+- Kubernetes (v1.34 or newer)
+- Helm (v3.18.4 or newer)

 ## Setup
-- Run `cp .env.example .env`
+- Pull this branch

-- Run `make setup`
+- Run `make deploy`

+- Run `kubectl get nodes -o wide` and copy the `INTERNAL-IP` of the node the `go-todo` namespace is on.

+- Run `kubectl get svc` and copy the external port number for the `go-todo-svc` service.

-- Ping `localhost:4000` to confirm that API is up.
+- Run `curl <NODE-INTERNAL-IP>:<go-todo-svc-external-port>` to confirm that API is up.
 You should see
 ```sh
    { "message": "Hello World!
 Welcome to Go Todo" }
 ```